ashishgajabi/springboot-kafka/README.md

 H2 database console can be reached at below url

-http://localhost:9000/clienttransactionmanagement/h2-console with HDBC url as "jdbc:h2:mem:testdb" and user as 'sa'
+http://localhost:9000/clienttransactionmanagement/h2-console with jdbc url as "jdbc:h2:mem:testdb" and user as 'sa'